 - Student loan statements

-- Receipts for charitable contributions or special purchases that may be deductible.
+- Contributions or special purchases that may be deductible

 Depending on your personal financial situation, your VITA volunteer may need access to other tax-related documents.
 If you’re in doubt about whether or not to bring a document, bring it along just in case